AungKT99/rpi-toolkit/README.md

 This toolkit allows you to monitor the health and status of your Raspberry Pi 5 (Ubuntu Server/Desktop) remotely via Telegram.
 It includes a set of lightweight Python scripts that run independently to check system vitals and auto-heal critical services.

-## 🚀 Features
+##  Features

-- **📡 IP Notifier**: Instantly sends you the new IP address whenever the device connects to a network (WiFi/Ethernet).
+- **IP Notifier**: Instantly sends you the new IP address whenever the device connects to a network (WiFi/Ethernet).
 Great for headless setups.
-- **🌡 Temp Monitor**: Watches CPU temperature and alerts you if it exceeds your defined threshold (e.g., 75°C).
+- **Temp Monitor**: Watches CPU temperature and alerts you if it exceeds your defined threshold (e.g., 75°C).
-- **💾 Storage Watcher**: Monitors disk usage on root `/` and warns you before the disk fills up.
+- **Storage Watcher**: Monitors disk usage on root `/` and warns you before the disk fills up.
-- **🛡 Service Watchdog**: Checks critical services (SSH, Docker, Cron, etc.).
+- **Service Watchdog**: Checks critical services (SSH, Docker, Cron, etc.).
 If a service crashes, it auto-restarts it and notifies you.

-## 📂 Project Structure
+##  Project Structure

 ```
 rpi-toolkit/